3mdeb/news-and-ideas/blog/content/post/2022-09-21-qubes-os-summit-2022.md

 # Qubes OS summit 2022

-Three weeks ago 3mdeb with the Qubes OS team organized the next edition of the Qubes OS summit.
+Three weeks ago the Invisible Things Lab with 3mdeb organized the next edition of the Qubes OS summit.
 In the last years, the [2020](https://blog.3mdeb.com/2020/2020-06-17-qubes_summation/) and [2021](https://www.youtube.com/watch?v=uR5_FlMTbnU) editions were remote.
 This year summit was a face-to-face event hosted in Berlin, which took place from the 9th to the 11th of September.
 It has been another productive